-Internal auditing supports the Finnvera Group and its executive management in meeting goals by providing a systematic approach for evaluating and developing the functioning and efficiency of the organisation's internal control, risk management, and managerial and governance processes.
+Internal auditing supports Finnvera and its executive management in meeting goals by providing a systematic approach for evaluating and developing the functioning and efficiency of the organisation's risk management, control, and managerial and governance processes.
+Internal auditing consists of independent and objective assessment, assurance and consulting activities carried out according to internationally approved professional guidelines, aimed at the creation of added value for the organisation and the enhancement of the organisation's operations.